 Hint: Not everyone needs to be at the same location.

 Let’s be honest: we’re not all tech experts in every area.
 We often specialize in certain areas and our team members complement us.
-Many system integrators are eager to sell, design, and install systems with the newest technologies, but aren’t entirely up-to-date on them.
+Many system integrators are eager to sell, design, and install physical security systems with the newest technologies, but aren’t entirely up-to-date on them.
 The biggest mistake here?
 Thinking “I’m on an island.”
-Trying to design systems that you don’t know much about, like access control, or high-tech locks, or sophisticated entry… without enlisting the help of your ecosystem.
+Trying to design security systems that you don’t know much about, like an access control system, a video surveillance system, or a sophisticated alarm system without enlisting the help of your ecosystem.

 Mistake 4: Being afraid that they will shop your design around for bids from other providers

 Here’s the thing: if you don’t make the first three mistakes, you won’t have a problem here.
 All of these things are interrelated.
 But this mistake is common, and it’s a fair concern: the fear that you do all of this design work, send them a PDF of what it should look like, and they say, “Oh great, thanks for the nice work, I’ll go as someone else to bid it!”

 If you have built trust by engaging at the early part of the customer journey, and you co-design together, the chance of this happening is much lower.